Storm Horse - Chicken House, 2015

 Here's a little film I found on YouTube, showing the horses in action.
 It's in Dutch, but if you skip to the 3.00 minute mark, everything is pretty easy to follow.

-here's a short youtube clip of me reading an extract from the book.
+And here's a short YouTube clip of me reading an extract from the book.

 Several times a Year, the Abraham Fock lifeboat museum - on the island of Ameland - puts on a demonstration of the old way of getting the lifeboat into the sea.
 I took all the pictures below at one such demo.